mrzaizai2k/stock_price_4_fun/README.md

       result = subprocess.run(command, check=True, text=True)

+Whenever you want to run your bot remotely, but got this issue: "make sure that only one bot instance is running".
+Please kill bot first

+      make kill
+      make bot

 ## Summarize Sound

 The bot is in development to summarize all sounds from audio or voice